 - Reviewing DOC’s management planning and concessions functions

-- Enabling businesses to deliver conservation outcomes
+- Enabling and incentivising businesses to deliver conservation outcomes

 - Increasing DOC’s core funding to enable it to deliver on its role.